w3c/wai-curricula/intro.md

 **Tip:** Commonly it is helpful to show examples of people using accessible content first, so that students realize the impact of accessible versus inaccessible design.

 **Note:** Later lessons will introduce different types of disabilities, assistive technologies, and adaptive strategies in more depth.
-This lesson is primarily intended for first-hand experience of real people, which is often first encounter for students.
+This lesson is primarily intended for firsthand experience of real people, which is often first encounter for students.

 ##### Learning outcomes